LouisKlimek/Hermes-Tasklist-Plugin/README.md

 - Open a board and click its **+** to create a **list** inside it.
 Click a list to open it — the main area shows that list's tasks grouped by **status** (To Do, Done, … as collapsible sections).
 Empty status sections are hidden; **To Do** is always shown so you can quickly add tasks.
 Each board also has **All tasks** and **No list**.
 - **Move a task into a list** two ways: drag the task row onto a list in the sidebar, or use the **List** dropdown on the task row (and in the detail popup).
 Drag a task onto **No list** to remove it.
 (Lists belong to a board, so tasks move between lists within the same board.)
 - Inside an open list, each status section has a **+ Add task** row that creates a new task on that board in that list and status.
+- **Subtasks**: a task that has kanban child links shows a ▸ arrow — click it to expand its children inline (the parent's `N/M` pill shows how many are done).
+Children appear nested under their parent rather than as separate rows.
 - Click a list's name to **rename** it; the **✕** deletes it (the tasks stay on the board, they just leave the list).

 ## How it works